express-in-code-game/excode-design/design/design.md

     - "external flow state
   - https://clojure.org/news/2013/06/28/clojure-clore-async-channels
   - https://github.com/clojure/core.async
+- data
   - kafka (as event/record store)
   - a datalog db for the user abstraction
+- code
+  - queues and processes
+  - a thing for a purpose: abstract only if obvious immediate reuse
+  - spec fns when needed
+  - processes know only args: pass channels explicitly
+  - main file creates channels, imports and starts processes

 ### game state